-- 1. In accordance with Education Code section 32281(b)(3), the School Site Council consulted with Officers Scott Black and Joe Cameron from the El Segundo Police Department in the writing and development of this Comprehensive School Safety Plan. - 2.
-A meeting for public input on this Comprehensive School Safety Plan was held on February 8, 2019.
-The following persons and entities were notified in writing of the public meeting in accordance with Education Code section 32288: [provide specific names and organizations below, if applicable] - Local mayor - Representative of the local school employee organization - Representative of each parent organization at the school site - Representative of the student body government - Representative of local churches (optional) - Local civic leaders (optional) - Local business organizations (optional) - 3.
-The plan was adopted by the School Site Council on October 17, 2018 - 4.
-The plan was approved by the Board of Trustees of Da Vinci Schools on February 21,2019. - 5.
-The Plan is available for public inspection.
+- 1. In accordance with Education Code section 32281(b)(3), the School Site Council consulted with Joe Cameron, School Resource Officer from the El Segundo Police Department in the writing and development of this Comprehensive School Safety Plan. - 2.
+A meeting for public input on this Comprehensive School Safety Plan was held on January 22, 2020 at the school site.
+The following persons and entities were notified in writing of the public meeting in accordance with Education Code section 32288: - Local mayor - Representative of the local school employee organization - Representative of each parent organization at the school site - Representative of the student body government - Representative of local churches (optional) - Local civic leaders (optional) - Local business organizations (optional) - 3.
+The plan was adopted by the School Site Council on January 22, 2020. - 4.
+The plan was approved by the Board of Trustees of Da Vinci Schools on [date of Board approval]. - 5.
+The Plan is available for public inspection by Da Vinci Schools, (310) 725-5800...

-1 #

-Principal's Signature: Date: 2/13/19
+Principal's Signature Data Principal's Signature: Date:

-7